buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 --- abstract

 When RFC 6724 was published it defined an address selection algorithm along with a default policy table, and noted a number of examples where that policy table might benefit from adjustment for specific scenarios.
 It also noted that it is important for implementations to provide a way to change the default policies as more experience is gained.
-This update draws on several years of operational experience to refine RFC 6724 further, with particular emphasis on preference for the use of ULA addresses over IPv4 addresses and the addition of mandatory support for Rule 5.5.
+This update draws on several years of such operational experience to refine RFC 6724, with emphasis on preference for the use of ULA addresses over IPv4 addresses and the addition of mandatory support for Rule 5.5.
+It also defines the concept of "known-local" ULA prefixes and the means by which nodes can identify them and insert them into their policy table such that local ULA-to-ULA communications become preferred over GUA-to-GUA for local use.
 The update also demotes the preference for 6to4 addresses.
-The changes to default behavior improve supportability of common use cases, including automatic / unmanaged scenarios.
+These changes to default behavior improve supportability of common use cases, including automatic / unmanaged scenarios.
 It is recognized that some less common deployment scenarios may require explicit configuration or custom changes to achieve desired operational parameters.

 --- middle

 # Introduction

 Since its publication in 2012, {{RFC6724}} has become an important mechanism by which nodes can perform address selection, deriving the most appropriate source and destination address pair to use from a candidate set by following the procedures defined in the RFC.
-Part of the process involves the use of a policy table, where the precedence and labels for address prefixes are listed, and for which a default table is defined.
+Part of the process involves the use of a policy table, where the precedence and labels for address prefixes are listed, and for which a default policy table is defined.

 It was always expected that the default policy table may need to be changed based on operational experience; section 2.1 says "It is important that implementations provide a way to change the default policies as more experience is gained" and points to the examples in Section 10, which include Section 10.6 where a ULA example is presented.

 This document is written on the basis of such operational experience, in particular for scenarios where ULAs are used for their intended purpose as stated in {{RFC4193}}, i.e., they are designed to be routed inside of a local site and by default not received from or advertised externally.
 The document defines how preference for ULAs may be elevated for appropriate, common scenarios.

+To support the preference to use ULA address pairs over GUA address pairs for local intra-site scenarios, the concept of a "known-local" ULA address is introduced.
+The means for nodes to determine known-local ULA prefixes and to insert them into their policy table is described in this document.
+This capability allows nodes to prefer ULA-ULA communication locally, but still use GUA-GUA address pairs for external communication, and importantly avoid selecting a ULA source to talk to a non-local ULA destination.

-It also includes updated requirements on support for RFC 6724 Rule 5.5.
-The goal of the document is to improve behavior for common scenarios, and to assist in the phasing out of use of IPv4, while noting that some specific scenarios may still require explicit configuration.
+It also reinforces the text in RFC 6724 to require support for Rule 5.5.

+The overall goal of the document is to improve behavior for common scenarios, and to assist in the phasing out of use of IPv4, while noting that some specific scenarios may still require explicit configuration.

 An IPv6 deployment, whether enterprise, residential or other, may use combinations of IPv6 GUAs, IPv6 ULAs, IPv4 globals, IPv4 RFC 1918 addressing, and may or may not use some form of NAT.
 However, this document makes no comment or recommendation on how ULAs are used, or on the use of NAT in an IPv6 network.